This $32 Window Treatment Is a Designer Favorite

 We may earn revenue from the products available on this page and participate in affiliate programs.

-Window coverings are an unavoidable (and if they’re custom, pricey) expense, whether you’re seeking privacy from nosy neighbors or you want to stay asleep past 6 a.m.—so how do you find something that looks great on a tiny budget?
+Window coverings are an unavoidable (and if they’re custom, pricey) expense, whether you are seeking privacy from nosy neighbors or want to stay asleep past 6 a.m.
+So how do you find something that looks great on a tiny budget?
 Thankfully, we’ve found a designer-endorsed solution.

 The Allover Effect